MicrosoftDocs/cpp-docs/docs/standard-library/shared-ptr-class.md

 ### Remarks

 The operators all decrement the reference count for the resource currently owned by `*this` and assign ownership of the resource named by the operand sequence to `*this`.
 If the reference count falls to zero, the resource is released.
-If an operator fails it leaves `*this` unchanged.
+If an operator fails, it leaves `*this` unchanged.

 ### Example